robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A horseshoe geranium flower" src="/uploads/essays/on-newsletters/08-flower-horseshoe-geranium.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>Not to mention the smaller—although no less ambitious—newsletters, too.
+      <p>Not to mention the smaller newsletters, too.
 Break-ups!
 Coffee beans!
 Clocks!
 Northumberland flower gardens!
 And all of these sit side by side with newsletters that are outstandingly, unabashedly&hellip;</p>
     </div>
   </div>